 What are the penalties for leaving the scene of an accident?

 Generally speaking the law requires giving one’s name, address, and the registration of the motor vehicle.
-Everything I’ve said above is generally true everywhere but let’s briefly low at the laws in the two states in which I practice.
+Let’s briefly look at the laws in the two states in which I practice.

 Hit & Run Accidents: Massachusetts